hjr3/php-rpm/README.md

 ## Solution

-Embed PHP into Rust so that hyper can accept the HTTP request, pass that information off to a PHP script and then have hyper return the HTTP response.
+Embed PHP into Rust so that hyper can accept the HTTP request, spawn a thread in which we pass that information off to a PHP script and then have hyper return the HTTP response.

 ## Installation

 This package depends on PHP.
 The default location for the PHP includes is in `/usr/include/php`.
 You can set an environment variable `PHP_INCLUDE_DIR` to override this.
 The default location for `libphp7` is in `/usr/lib`.
 You can set an environment variable `PHP_LIB_DIR` to override this.
 For details on how to install or compile PHP, see [php-sys/README.md](php-sys/README.md).
+Please note that in order to safely spawn threads with PHP, `--enable-maintainer-zts` must be used.

 The code uses bindgen to dynamically build bindings for PHP 7.
 If you want to compile against a static `libphp7`, then specify `PHP_LINK_STATIC=1`.
 Using `cargo build` should give you a working binary.